 Share this post with your friends so they can enjoy it too!

 *****If you like this recipe, please give a star rating to help more readers see this post. *****

 Health benefits of eating amla pickle

 The combination of gooseberries, olive oil and fenugreek seeds explodes with high nutritional value.

 Gooseberries are low in calories and excellent sources of vitamin C and phytochemicals which have several health-benefiting effects against cancer, ageing, inflammation and neurological diseases.

 Fenugreek seeds are used as a remedy for a whole lot of ailments such as digestive problems, obesity, high cholesterol, kidney problems, menstrual cramps, chronic cough and mouth ulcers.
 It slows the absorption of sugars and stimulates insulin, thus reducing blood sugar in people with diabetes.

-The health benefits of olive oil are well known with all the antioxidants, phytonutrients and monounsaturated fats.
+The health benefits of olive oil are well known with all the antioxidants, phytonutrients and heart-healthy monounsaturated fats.

 What makes this gooseberry pickle healthier than traditional pickle

 - We use the less processed extra-virgin olive oil.